-- You can set his tastes for selfishness and meanness (allowing hitting or other forms of striking, giving in to him when he wants something that someone else has, always making his surroundings whatever he wants (i.e. no bedtime, no sitting in high chair, etc.) due to “fits” or for kindness, gentleness, sweetness, and tenderness.
+- Set his tastes for selfishness and meanness.
+Don’t allow hitting or other forms of striking or give in to him when he wants something that someone else has.
+Avoid making his surroundings whatever he wants (i.e. no bedtime, no sitting in a high chair, etc.) due to “fits” or for kindness, gentleness, sweetness, and tenderness.

 3. Decide ahead of time what your “behavior absolutes” are.